highfidelity/hifi-docs-grav-content/03.learn-with-us/08.scripting-basics/docs.md

-What other kind of Entitiees can we put in the type properties?
+What other kind of Entities can we put in the type properties?

 ```javascript
 "Model", "Box", "Sphere", "Light", "Text", "ParticleEffect", "Zone", "Web", "Line", "PolyVox", "PolyLine"